lonexil/Postman-beginner-guide/postman-beginner-guide.md

  4. Click send
  After the response loads. scroll down to test result section, you will see whether the test passed or failed.

- Tip: you can add multiple tsts in one request to check different things.
+ - Tip: you can add multiple tsts in one request to check different things.
 Like response time,content type, or specific JSON values.

  ### Automating with collection runer
  If you have multiple requests saved in a collection, you can run them all automatically one after te other using collection runner.

  Steps
  1. Open your collection
- 2. click the Run botton
+ 2. Click the Run botton
  3. Choose the enviroment if any
  4. Click start Run
  postman will execute each request in sequence, and show whic ones passed or failed based on your tests.

- This is super useful in testing API before deployment ,or checking that changes didnt break anything ( a process known as regression testing)
+ This is super useful in testing API before deployment ,or checking that changes didnt break anything ( a process known as regression testing).

+## 11 Conclusion
+And that is it.
+You have just gone through the basics of postman.
+You have learned What postman is , how to make different kind of API requests from GET to DELETE.
+You have also explored how to:
+- Use headers, parameters, and enviromental variables
+- Organize your work with collections
+- Automate things using tests and Collection Runner

+At this point you should feel comfortable navigating postman and understanding how it fits into the workflow of API testing and Documentation.

+But remember, this is just a beginner guide
+The goal here wasn't to make you an expert overnight , but to help you understand the foundation.

+From here you can explore advanced features like :

+- Generating and publishing documentation automatically
+- Setting up mock servers
+- Using monitors for scheduled tests
+- Integrating postman with Github or CI/CO pipelines.